-Let me break it down into 3 easy rules to follow:
+Let me break it down into the 3 easy rules I was ordered to follow:

 It’s as simple as that.

-Of course, it would be weird if you could never brush your hair after a keratin treatment.
+Of course, it would be weird if you had to go weeks after your keratin treatment without brushing your hair!

 The trick is to make the brush work with your hair, not against it.